A Complete Guide to Belgrade, Serbia

 Serbia passport stamp!

-How to get around Belgrade
+How to Get Around Belgrade

-Belgrade is a super walkable city.
-Everything on the "must-see" tourist lists is in walking distance and you’ll find yourself navigating the streets with ease.
 The fortress is situated at the northwestern end of town and then the city expands southeast.
 About half an hour’s walk from the fortress is the Saint Sava Church; pretty much most things you’ll want to see are probably based in between the two.

 jana meerman belgrade serbia-58